The Evolution of the Tattoo Artist

 The Council of the Seven

 By the 1970s, tattoos were becoming much more mainstream.
 In 1972, the first international tattoo convention, dubbed The Council of the Seven, was held in Hawaii.

 First World Tattoo Convention

 Tattoo artists have a long and complicated history.
 They have gone from revered members of their tribes to social outcasts, forced to secretly practice their craft.
-While tattoos and the people who create them are now much more mainstream, many still consider the art to be a fringe or alternative career.
+While tattoos and the people who create them are now much more mainstream, many still consider the art to be an alternative career.